erickrr-bd/Telk-Alert/README.md

 License: GPLv3

 Telk-Alert is an application developed in Python, which allows alerts based on searches made in ElasticSearch.
+Developed mainly for use in information security issues, for monitoring activities and timely alerting.

 # Applications
 ## Telk-Alert